-- 49. From 2004 until 2009 the YHRAWP published data on sales of aggregate from within National Parks and AONBs in the Region.
+48. From 2004 until 2009 the YHRAWP published data on sales of aggregate from within National Parks and AONBs in the Region.
 Data is only published at a Regional level.
 It shows that over that period the contribution to total Regional sales of aggregate from sites in National Parks was around 25%, with a further 5% from sites in AONBs.
-Although the RAWP reports do not break down sales by aggregate type it is known that only crushed rock reserves occur within National Park and AONB areas in the sub-region and that, since 2007 when crushed rock production ceased in the NYMNPA area, only the Yorkshire Dales NP contributed to sales from within National Parks.
-Sales from within AONBs all occur within the NYCC area (Nidderdale and Howardian Hills AONBs).
-The proportion of supply from such sources remained relatively steady over that period, although the 2009 YHRAWP report notes a slight upward trend in sales from National Parks.
-The report also notes that, as quarries in these areas include some of the region's major production sites, with relatively high levels of sales from within National Park and AONB designations in the short to medium term. - b.
-Reserves - 50.
-A range of types of aggregate are permitted for working in the NY sub-region.
-Available data on reserves is summarised below.
+Although the RAWP reports do not break down sales by aggregate type it is known that only crushed rock reserves occur within National Park and AONB areas in the sub-region and that, since

-10 DCLG, Survey of Arisings and Use of Alternatives to Primary Aggregates in England, 2005: Construction, Demolition and Excavation Waste i) Primary landwon aggregate
+&lt;sup>16 DCLG, Survey of Arisings and Use of Alternatives to Primary Aggregates in England, 2005: Construction, Demolition and Excavation Waste

-11 Source: Table 7.2 in 'Survey of arisings and use of alternative to primary aggregates in England 2005 construction demolition and excavation wastes'
+&lt;sup>17 Source: Table 7.2 in 'Survey of arisings and use of alternative to primary aggregates in England 2005 construction demolition and excavation wastes'